Sinkhorn Divergences for Unbalanced Optimal Transport: The Sinkhorn algorithm and its convergence

 \subsection{Convergence analysis and compactness of potentials}

-For discrete measures, alternate maximization is known to converge to maximizers of the dual which is a smooth optimization problem, but with a convergence speed that depends on the number of points of the support and a proof does not hold for general (continuous) measures.
-In this section, we work over the infinite dimensional space of measures to overcome these limitations and prove linear convergence of the (generalized) Sinkhorn algoritm in full generality.
+For discrete measures, alternate maximization is known to converge to maximizers for smooth problems~\cite{tseng2001convergence}, but convergence speeds known in the litterature depend on the number of samples.
+Until now, there was no proof for general (continuous) measures.
+In this section, we work over the \emph{infinite dimensional} space $\Mmp(\Xx)$ to overcome these limitations.
+We prove linear convergence of the unbalanced Sinkhorn algoritm in full generality in Theorem~\ref{thm-cv-sink-compact} which is the main result of this section.